ComputerLars/The-Syntheticist-Papers/content/2virtualpoliticians.md

 ## 3\.
 Finland: [Koneälypuolue (The AI Party)](https://www.centerforeverything.com/history/constitutive-meeting-of-the-ai-party-fi/)

    * **Overview**: The Finnish AI Party (Konealypuolue) was constituted in 2018 through a meeting that explored its potential for legal constituency.
 The initiative aimed to address these formative aspects by combining the efforts of artists, performance-makers, and media researchers with the aim of establishing a legally recognized AI-led political party.
 From 2020 co-operating with The Australian AI Party and The Swedish AI Party through The International AI Party.
+Values decentralised, queer, decolonial and embodied politics.

    * **Key Creator**: Kaiken Keskus (Center for Everything), an immersive performing art center.